SkafteNicki/dtu_mlops/s4_debugging_and_logging/logging.md

        please take a look at the script being copied into the image and afterwards build the docker image.

     3. When we want to run the image, what we need to do is including a environment variables that contains the API key we generated.
-This will then autheticate the docker container with the wandb server:
+This will then authenticate the docker container with the wandb server:

        ```bash
        docker run -e WANDB_API_KEY=<your-api-key> wandb:latest